amaniazmin/Stroke-Risk-Prediction-ML-/README.md

 # Stroke Risk Prediction using Machine Learning
-### Tools: Python, Scikit-Learn, XGBoost | Models: Random Forest, Decision Tree, XGBoost
+### Tools: Python, Scikit-Learn| Models: Random Forest, Decision Tree, XGBoost

 ## Project Overview
 This project aims to predict the likelihood of a patient experiencing a stroke based on 11 clinical and lifestyle features, including BMI, glucose levels, and hypertension.
 The goal was to build a highly accurate classification model that can assist in early medical intervention.